fiznool/ng-elastic/README.md

 The textarea will also respond to changes from any one or two way bindings that are setup, e.g. with `[(ngModel)]`.

 ### Ionic 2

+See the [sample repo](https://github.com/fiznool/angular2-elastic-demo-ionic) for a full reference example.

 1. Import the module as above.
 2. Use the directive on an `ion-textarea` instead: